tadayoni1/HA-webapp/README.md

 ### Prerequisites
 You need an aws account, aws key id and access key and you need to run `aws configure` prior to running cloudformation scripts.

-User data on the scaling group downloads a zip file from an s3 bucket and unzips it to `/var/www/html`.
+User data on the scaling group downloads a zip file from an s3 bucket and unzip it to `/var/www/html`.
 Thus you need
-- A s3 bucket that gives permission to the IAM role for AutoScaling group which is defined in `network-parameters.json` as `EC2InstanceRole'.
+- An S3 bucket that gives permission to the IAM role for AutoScaling group which is defined in `network-parameters.json` as `EC2InstanceRole'.
   - Also update `S3BucketName` in `network-parameters.json`
-- A zip file containing your web app
+- A zip file containing your web app.
+An `index.html` in the root folder of the Zip file must exist.

 ### Deployment Steps